dorraEAThologeek/EXO1/README.md

-# EXO should be completed
+# EXO1 : This is only an exercices